BOOKING NOW OPEN: Tickets are £40 and can be booked here.

 DATE OF EVENT 12 July 2018

-COMMITTEE Dr Catherine Armstrong (University of Loughborough); Prof Caroline Archer-Parré (Birmingham City University); Dr Maureen Bell (University of Birmingham); Dr Giles Bergel (University of Oxford); Julia Cunningham (Independent researcher); Dr John Hinks (Birmingham City University); Barry McKay (Independent researcher); David Osbaldestin (Birmingham City University); Dr Lisa Peters (University of Chester).
+COMMITTEE Dr Catherine Armstrong (University of Loughborough); Dr Caroline Archer-Parré (Birmingham City University); Dr Maureen Bell (University of Birmingham); Dr Giles Bergel (University of Oxford); Julia Cunningham (Independent researcher); Dr John Hinks (Birmingham City University); Barry McKay (Independent researcher); David Osbaldestin (Birmingham City University); Dr Lisa Peters (University of Chester).